 What is Snapping Hip Syndrome?

-1. External snapping hip: Occurs when the iliotibial band or gluteus maximus tendon slides over the greater trochanter (the bony prominence on the side of the hip).
+External snapping hip: This occurs when the iliotibial band or gluteus maximus tendon slides over the greater trochanter, the bony prominence on the side of the hip.

-2. Internal snapping hip: Involves the iliopsoas tendon snapping over the front of the hip joint.
+Internal snapping hip: In this case, the iliopsoas tendon snaps over the front of the hip joint.

 How Do You Fix Snapping Hip Syndrome?

-The treatment of snapping hip syndrome depends on its severity and the underlying cause.
+The treatment for snapping hip syndrome varies based on its severity and the underlying cause.
 Common approaches include:

-• Rest and activity modification: Reducing activities that exacerbate the snapping can alleviate symptoms.
+Rest and activity modification: Reducing activities that worsen symptoms can help alleviate discomfort.

-• Stretching and strengthening exercises: Physical therapy focused on improving hip flexibility and strengthening the surrounding muscles can be highly effective.
+Stretching and strengthening exercises: A physical therapist can design a regimen to improve hip flexibility and strengthen surrounding muscles, which can be highly effective.

-• Surgery: In rare cases, surgical intervention may be required to release tight tendons or repair damaged tissues.
+Surgery: In rare cases, surgical intervention may be necessary to release tight tendons or repair damaged tissues.

 What Happens If Snapping Hip Syndrome is Left Untreated?

-While snapping hip syndrome may not always lead to serious complications, leaving it untreated can sometimes result in:
+While this condition may not always lead to serious complications, leaving it untreated can result in:

-• Progressive inflammation of the tendons or bursae around the hip.
+Progressive inflammation of the surrounding tendons or bursae.

-• Reduced range of motion and limited ability to perform certain movements.
+Reduced range of motion, limiting your ability to perform specific movements.

 What Are the Two Most Common Causes of This Snapping Hip?